Château Lynch-Bages: Vineyard

 The 90 ha of Château Lynch-Bages are located just outside the town of Pauillac.
 The vineyard occupies a gravel ridge looking down over the Gironde estuary.
 The well-drained soil consists mainly of deep gravel beds over a limestone sub-strata, and it is planted predominantly with red wine grape varieties (73% Cabernet Sauvignon, 15% Merlot, 10% Cabernet Franc and 2% Petit Verdot).
 There is also a small (approximately 4.5 ha) plot planted with white varieties (40% Semillon, 40% Sauvignon blanc and 20% Muscadelle).

 Wine

 Château Lynch-Bages is primarily known for its eponymous red wine, of which approximately 25,000 cases are made in an average year.
 The malolactic fermentation takes place mainly in large stainless steel tanks, and the wine then spends about 15 months in oak barrels (of which some 50-60% are new) before bottling.

 As of 2008, the second label of Lynch-Bages will be called, "Echo de Lynch-Bages".
 A third wine has now been added, called "Pauillac de Lynch-Bages".

+Since 1990, it has produced a white wine, "Blanc de Lynch-Bages", made from Sauvignon Blanc, Sémillon, and Muscadelle.